-- Lower all implements.

-- Place all controls in neutral or park.
+- Switch all operating controls to the neutral or park position.

-- Set the tractor's parking brake to the park position.
+- > Put the tractor's parking brake into the park position.

 - Switch off the tractor.

 - Remove the ignition key.

 - Secure the tractor against rolling away.

 An unsecured tractor can run you over or trap you.
-Otherwise, serious or fatal injury may be caused as a result.
+Serious or fatal injury may be caused as a result.